just-paja/lerna-tools/packages/lerna-isolate/README.md

 Extract your app from lerna repository with local package dependencies ready to be shipped to your server.
 Very helpful when using docker.

-**Danger!** This tool is at experimental stage.
-Feel free to test it on your apps, but beware that this covers only very basic scenarios.

 ## What does this do

 Let's say you have multiple packages in your monorepo and they depend on some local packages.
 There is an example of the minimal monorepo.